bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-28-newsletter.md

   [show][mempool space] expected compared to actual blocks.
-Pieter Wuille points out that due to inherent variance in different nodes' [mempools][waiting for confirmation 1] related to transaction propagation, a consensus rule enforcing block contents is not possible.
+Pieter Wuille points out that due to inherent variance in different nodes' [mempools][waiting for confirmation 1] related to transaction propagation, a consensus rule enforcing block contents is not possible. {% assign timestamp="57:38" %}

 - [Why does everyone say that soft forks restrict the existing ruleset?]({{bse}}118642) Pieter Wuille uses the rules added during the [taproot][topic taproot] and